kganitis/kganitis/README.md

 - He/Him

 ### ⚡ Fun fact
-- I have a unique blend of skills in economics and informatics, which gives me a different perspective on problem-solving and project development.
+- My mix of economics and informatics gives me a unique take on problem-solving and projects.

-Feel free to check out my repositories and get in touch if you want to collaborate or just chat about tech and games!
+Check out my repos and feel free to get in touch if you want to collaborate or just chat about tech and games!